 The goal of Tammineni lab is to provide an environment where science can be done with free spirit.
-We are committed to train students, postdocs, and research technicians so that they can achieve what they deserve.
+We are committed to train students, postdocs, and research technicians towards their goals.
 We are open to discussions, collaborations and thrive on honesty and ethical values while pursuing science.

 Neurodegenerative diseases affect a staggering percentage of population worldwide.
 However, these diseases are often untreatable because of the lack of our understanding of the disease biology.
 The overarching goal of my research is to investigate molecular mechanisms of membrane trafficking and quality control pathways in neurodegenerative disorders especially Parkinson's Disease (PD) and Alzheimer's Disease (AD).
-Using transgenic mouse models of AD and PD and state-of-the art imaging modules combined with classic biochemical approaches, we are particularly interested in addressing the following questions; (1) To understanding how endosomal and mitochondrial transport is specialized and regulated in neurons; (2) How neurons coordinate the transport and the quality control of different organelles during early onset and progression of neurodegenerative disorders; (3) cytoskeletal remodeling during axon transport and synaptic plasticity.
+Using transgenic mouse models of AD and PD and state-of-the art imaging modules combined with classic biochemical approaches, we are particularly interested in addressing the following questions; (1) Understanding the interplay between endo-lysosomal and mitochondrial trafficking and quality control (2) Relevance of autophagy and other quality control mechanisms in early onset or progression of Neurodegenerative diseaes; (3) cytoskeletal remodeling during axon transport and neuronal communication.
 My long-term goal is to establish how trafficking pathways are coupled with quality control mechanisms and synaptic transmission in neuronal health and disease.
-Pursuing this elemental research will advance our knowledge of these fundamental processes, in the context of neurodegenerative diseases, and hopefully help us to design new therapeutic options.
+Considering the importance of quality control pathways in clearing the protein aggregates and damaged organelles in Neurodegenerative diseases, better understanding of these processes could also open new avenues for designing therapeutics.

 Membrane Trafficking in Neuronal Health and Disease